 With the growth in tourism in Bali, one of the hot spots to visit is Ubud.
 Bali has also become a diversification of food, almost any cuisine can be tried and the food in restaurants is improving in quality and taste.
 One of the latest culinary destinations is the Four Seasons Resort Bali at Sayan where a French Bistro style concept was launched at the Riverside Cafe.
 The aim is to serve French Bistro style food mainly made up of local Balinese and Indonesian ingredients with an emphasis on a ‘farm-to-table’ approach.
 Lots of ingredients are sourced from the resort’s own vegetable and herb gardens, to ensure freshness of local produce.
 You can certainly taste the difference regarding the vegetables.

-This new menu was especially created to offer something new for customers staying at night time.
+This new menu was specially created to offer something new for customers staying at night time.
 The Riverside Cafe was previously only open during the day time.
 Guests and visitors can now enjoy more choice at affordable prices.
 MenStyleFashion was keen to try out the menu and so we set off to the Four Seasons.
-At the entrance we were picked up by an electric golf car and driven around the 17 acre resort to end up at the Riverside Cafe.
+At the entrance, we were picked up by an electric golf car and driven around the 17-acre resort to end up at the Riverside Cafe.
 I was surprised at the sheer size of the resort only to find out it had only 60 suites and villas.
 When visiting as an outside guest, please ask to be driven down to the riverside café, it’s amazing.
-The Riverside Cafe is set along the banks of the fast flowing Ayang river in a lush tropical setting.
+The Riverside Cafe is set along the banks of the fast-flowing Ayang river in a lush tropical setting.
 The setting is unique and a must experience.

 The welcoming staff organised for us to meet with the chef, so I could learn more about the food I was going to taste.